MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

 - 4624 - An account was successfully logged on
 - 4625 - An account failed to log on

+### For Active Directory Certificate Services (AD CS) events

+- 4870: Certificate Services revoked a certificate

+- 4882: The security permissions for Certificate Services changed

+- 4885: The audit filter for Certificate Services changed

+- 4887: Certificate Services approved a certificate request and issued a certificate

+- 4888: Certificate Services denied a certificate request

+- 4890: The certificate manager settings for Certificate Services changed.

+- 4896: One or more rows have been deleted from the certificate database

 ### For other events

 - 1644 - LDAP search